kreopelle/asana_cli_gem/README.md

 # Asana-Cli-Gem

 This Ruby gem provides a CLI to view strengthening yoga poses as presented by Yoga Journal's online pose library.
+It uses Nokogiri to scrape the site.

 ## Installation